ibm-verify/ivig-declarative-deployment/README.md

 ### System Requirements

-There is no specific system requirements other than those of IVIG, which will be deployed via this project.
+There are no specific system requirements other than those of IVIG, which will be deployed via this project.

 ## Versions